- Why Do German Shepherds Shed a Lot?

 The good news is, thanks to their dense coat, you don’t need to bathe German Shepherds weekly, once a month is enough.
 However, you do need to brush them regularly.

 Regular brushing is important for a double-coated dog like German Shepherds.
 It’s recommended that you brush your German Shepherd at least twice weekly and have their coats raked during the shedding season (during winter and summer) to prevent all types of skin problems from developing.
-Click here to read our review of the best dog brushes for German shepherds.
+Read my review of the best dog brushes for German shepherds here.

 When brushing, be gentle and be careful not to damage the topcoat as this coat keep the undercoat dry and protect it from bug bites.
 Remember to always begin brushing against the line of growth and end by brushing with the line of growth.
 And during shedding season, you want to brush deep enough to loosen up all the undercoat since it’s the main culprit that is responsible for all the furballs that you see around your home or car.